 What would be the most important piece of advice you would give to young college students, looking to pursue a career in broadcast journalism?

 KB: The most important piece of advice I would give to young college students, looking to pursue a career in broadcast journalism would be to believe in yourself and don’t compare yourself to others.
 In this industry, it’s especially hard to grow up watching the news and seeing it polished on-air by long-time journalism veterans.
 It’s okay to know that’s not how they all start out and this job is a craft you have to work at every single day.
 It’s a round-the-clock type job so be prepared to give up weekends and holidays and normal working hours.
 You pay your dues early on but it’s important to not lose sight of your end goal.
 I promise if you stick it out you’ll really see how tough of a person you are and how you can handle just about anything.

 Most importantly give yourself time.
 You need time to build contacts, to know the stories your news director will like, to know how to work different software programs and more.
 Give yourself time.

 Want to train under the mentorship of our prestigious Experts and Mentors?
-Check out our upcoming ROOSTERGNN Academy programs here!
+Head on over to ROOSTERGNN Academy programs here!